floh22/cmb-atlas-results/README.md

 To reproduce our probe selection we provide the shell script do_probe_selection.sh in [probe_selection folder](https://github.com/floh22/cmb-atlas-results/tree/master/probe_selection).

-The script has the following prerequisites:
+The script has the following packages as prerequisites:
 - wget
 - python3
 - bunzip2